 which includes school board candidates.

-Neisha Louhar was the only independent candidate who reported any fundraising, with only $500 to date, according to ELEC.
+Neisha Louhar was the only independent candidate who reported any fundraising, with just $500 to date, according to ELEC.

 Ultimately, Jersey City voters selected a split ticket, electing Trustees Gerald Lyons, Gina Verdibello, and LeKendrick Shaw, with Noemi Velazquez and Alexander Hamilton joining them.